vincentbernat/network-lab/lab-linux-erspan/README.md

     ip neigh add 8.8.8.1 lladdr 3e:28:aa:da:53:51 dev erspan1
     ping 8.8.8.1

 An easy solution is to ask tc to drop any incoming traffic.
+For a more complete solution, have a look at [Proper isolation of a Linux bridge][].
+The solutions are the same, except there is no device-specific protocol handler, so you can't use bridge-specific solutions.
+Remaining are:

+ - generic XDP
+ - ingress policy (with tc or nftables)
+ - namespaces
+ - protocol-dependent workarounds

+[Proper isolation of a Linux bridge]: https://vincent.bernat.ch/en/blog/2017-linux-bridge-isolation